-So annual costs (or projections) in hand it’s time to add for inflation and growth.
-For the sake of simplicity let’s say that in an improving and expanding market, a 5% add is in order.
+So with annual costs (or projections) in hand, it’s time to add for inflation and growth.
+For the sake of simplicity let’s say that in an improving and expanding market, a 5% addition is in order.
 For a depressed market, it could be lower.
 Unless you’ve got great reason to do so, don’t go negative.
 Take this annual figure and divide by twelve for monthly overhead.
 Divide the total overhead by 52 for weekly.
 Take your weekly and divide by five for working days.

 Notice how I didn’t take the annual and divide by 365 to get days?
 Working weekends isn’t typical for most businesses.
 There are 260 working days (no holidays) in a year.
 One way to handle the holidays is to assume 50 working weeks per year which give 252 working days per year.
 The goal is to shift the overhead costs onto the working days.